 IAM is essential for safeguarding your organization's digital assets, controlling who has access to specific resources, and keeping track of user activities.
 Implementing a robust IAM strategy not only ensures the security and integrity of your systems, but it also helps your startup maintain compliance with industry regulations, such as SOC2 and HIPAA.
 These compliance programs require that businesses implement strict access control and user management policies to prevent unauthorized access, data breaches, and other security threats.
 In this guide, we aim to strike a balance between best practices and considerations like setup time, understandability, and familiarity with concepts for startup users.
 It’s rooted in real-world experience with startup teams at Coherence.

-Organization created in an otherwise-empty management account: Begin by setting up a central management account for your startup.
+Create an AWS Organization in an otherwise-empty management account: Begin by setting up a central management account for your startup.
 This account will serve as the foundation for your IAM strategy, allowing you to manage other AWS accounts and resources.

-The first account that most teams will add is the sandbox account for the dev team: Create a sandbox account where your entire development team can experiment without affecting production environments.
+The first account that most teams will add is the sandbox account for the dev team: Create a sandbox account where your entire development team can experiment without affecting staging or production environments.
 Ensure everyone understands that anything within this account can be deleted or broken at any time.

-Staging account for non-production use: Create a staging account for hosting all non-production workloads, with limited write access for the dev team.
+Next, add a staging account for non-production use: Create a staging account for hosting all non-production workloads, with limited write access for the dev team.
 Consider using tools like Coherence for providing your team hosted production-quality review apps instead of just having one shared staging environment.
 The other 2 accounts you’ll often create in your organization are:

 As you scale, you’ll be well-positioned to import organizational level controls using more complete services such as https://aws.amazon.com/controltower/ as they are needed or you have the bandwidth to operate them.